hsuwanying/uxui-case-study-for-OpenEdu.ch/README.md

 3. **Motivation**: What is the motivation for using an educational resource platform

 4. **Expectation**: What product/ service do you expect to see on an educational resource platform

 5. **User Engagement**: What is the motivation for engaging with other users on an educational resource platform

-These five question are further elbrated into eight subquestions.
-To improve usability and user expereince of the curret site, a user testing was also given at the end of the interview.
+These five questions are further elaborated into eight subquestions.
+To improve the usability and user experience of the current site, user testing was also given at the end of the interview.

 | Topic                                                        | Subject                                  |                                                              |
 | ------------------------------------------------------------ | ---------------------------------------- | ------------------------------------------------------------ |